Changissnz/nu_merchant_principal/README.md

 is one that does not participate in the thinking behind the expression of an idiom, not the one with a motive for an action or acknowledgment.
 Instead, the "idiot" would stay silent and obey the expressor of the idiom.
 The "idiot" would be the one that accepts the consequences stemming from the faulty use of an idiom.
+Also, the "idiot" would nonchalantly accept the riches and spoils from the wins made by activity under the guidance of an idiom.
+Perhaps the "idiot" alongside the idiom is one that does not recognize the essence of the idiom in applied contexts.
+There is a mismatch when the "idiot" is coupled with the idiom.
+Something is expected to go terribly wrong.
+The "idiot" could involuntarily commit error.
+The term "idiot" does carry a consequentialist aura on the "idiot" as the sufferer due to their apathetic behavior and attitudes towards fundamental activity, which relies on principles such as idioms to thrive.
 But the translation between words and actions do muddle the recognition, beforehand and afterwards, on what idiocy truly is.
 The one that is ascribed as an "idiot" because they are not the expressor, the ideal, the representative of the idiom could actually have put or be putting their efforts elsewhere for effects far greater in gains or losses than words as powerful in legacy as the idiom.